Gakwaya011/linear_regression_model/README.md

 * **Use Case:** Agricultural soil pH prediction.
 * **Data Source:** `cleaned_rwanda_crops_dataset.csv` (from Kaggle).
-* **Data Insights:** We visualized feature relationships using correlation heatmaps and variable distributions to understand the data.
+* **Data Insights:** I visualized feature relationships using correlation heatmaps and variable distributions to understand the data.
-* **Model Selection:** We explored Linear Regression, Decision Trees, and Random Forest.
+* **Model Selection:** I explored Linear Regression, Decision Trees, and Random Forest.
 Random Forest, with the lowest Mean Squared Error (MSE), was chosen as the best model and saved as `best_ph_model.joblib`.
-We also plotted the linear regression line of best fit.
+I also plotted the linear regression line of best fit.
 * **Prediction Function:** A Python function is included to make predictions using the trained model.

 ## API for Predictions